unistra/excalibur/docs/source/configuration.rst

 set the source to "all" in the request, in which case the PluginRunner will return all the sources where your credentials are found.

+The parameters with which each plugin is to be executed depending on the user requiring it are registered here.

 Example : ::

 	uds: